wso2/docs-is/en/identity-server/7.0.0/docs/apis/use-the-authentication-rest-apis.md

 template: templates/redoc.html
 ---

-# Authentication REST APIs

-???
-Note "Click for instructions"
-    Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server.

-    1. Expand the relevant API operation and click **Try It Out**.
-    2. Fill in relevant sample values for the input parameters and click **Execute**.
-        You will receive a sample curl command with the sample values you filled in.
-    3. Add a `-k` header to the curl command and run the curl command on the terminal with a running instance of WSO2 IS.

 ???
 Note "Instructions for the /data endpoint"
     To configure the Authentication Data API add the following configuration to the **deployment.toml** file found in the **IS_HOME/repository/conf** directory and restart the IS server.
     ```toml